Snowboarding, Skiing And Beyond: How To Layer For Winter Activities

 Inner Layer: Managing Moisture

-The inner layer of winter clothing is supposed to wick moisture from your skin.
+The base layer of winter clothing is supposed to wick moisture from your skin.
 In addition to keeping you comfortable, this also keeps your body from cooling itself, preventing hypothermia.

 A prime example of this layer is long underwear made of polyester or wool.
 You can choose a thickness that suits your needs.
 Thicker materials will keep you warmer, but thinner ones will allow you to move more freely while still performing their intended function of keeping you dry.

-This layer is perfect for adding an article of UPF clothing, meaning that it will protect you from both the sun's UVA and UVB rays.
-It's easy to forget sun protection in winter, but you need protection year-round to avoid skin damage!
+This layer is perfect for adding an article of UPF clothing, meaning that it will protect you from harmful UV radiation, specifically both the sun's UVA and UVB rays.
+It's easy to forget sun protection in winter, but you need layer clothes and wear sunscreen year-round to stay protected from the sun and avoid skin damage!

 Middle Layer: Insulation